StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/ttps/add-ttps.md

 <h2>Procedure</h2>

-1. [Find the case](../search-for-cases/find-a-case.md) or [the alert](../../alerts/search-for-alerts/find-an-alert.md) where you want to add TTPs.
+1. [Find the case](../search-for-cases/find-a-case.md) where you want to add TTPs.

 2. {!includes/ttps-tab-go-to.md!}